ZhiqingXiao/statsmodels/docs/source/dev/index.rst

 Making Changes to the Code
 --------------------------

-First, review the :ref:git_notes section for an intro to the git version control system.
+First, review the :ref:`git_notes` section for an intro to the git version control system.

 For a pull request to be accepted, you must meet the below requirements.
 This